 It won’t be stressful, will it?

-However, in the majority of cases, we would encourage parents to use the opportunity to take a break and allow their child to access learning with the teachers.
+The hospital school is fun!
+It provides social interaction and a welcome distraction from illness and potentially long periods of time on the ward.
+In the majority of cases, we would encourage parents to use the opportunity to take a break and allow their child to access learning with the teachers.

 Can I borrow resources to learn with my child on the ward?

 Of course!
 We quite understand that some children will need a staged approach to engage with new adults, especially when they already have to cope with an unfamiliar hospital environment.
 You can borrow educational resources or any of the assortments of games that are available.
 In addition some of our teenage pupils often welcome the opportunity to study independently through their school virtual learning environment on a laptop.

 Can my child sit SATs / GCSEs / other exams?

 Yes although we are not an official exam centre and so cannot invigilate the exams ourselves.
 In these cases we will liaise closely with the home school who will send the test/exam papers together with a member of staff to administer the process.
 It is always good to later hear how pupils have done!

 Can attendance at a hospital school be counted on my child’s home school register?

 Yes.
 If you wish to have the hospital school attendance transferred to your child’s home school register, you should ask for a Certificate of Attendance from our school office or from the teacher who has been teaching your child.
 Then hand it in to your child’s school explaining your child has been attending a DfE hospital school while he or she has been in hospital.
 The school should acknowledge this attendance on your child’s attendance register.

 What if my child is too unwell to return to school when they are discharged from hospital?